Screening For Potential Spin-Offs: Walt Disney

 Valuation

-In taking primary public competitors we should be able to understand what peers trade for and apply that to a valuation of the Media Network assets.
+In taking primary public competitors, we should be able to understand what peers trade for and apply that to a valuation of the Media Network assets.
 This will provide a good base line for the Media Network segment valuation in our sum-of-the-parts analysis.
 The peer group on average trades at 8x EBITDA or 2.9x sales (See Exhibit 3).

 Exhibit 3: Peer Group Analysis